-Quantum physicists have shown that superfluid gases can conduct without experiencing any resistance, possibly paving a way to help model the early Universe in the lab.
+Quantum physicists have shown that superfluid gases can conduct without experiencing any resistance, possibly paving the way to help model the early Universe in the lab.

 The scientists published their findings in the journal Nature.
 Atoms within superfluids do not experience resistance since they exploit quantum effects to band together.
 This allows them to perform strange feats, like flowing up the walls of their containers.
 These atoms should also be able to conduct through a narrow channel, without feeling any resistance caused by the confined space, in the same manner as the electrons in a superconductor move without any electrical resistance.